 These different issues are dealt with both from a general point of view and by applying sectoral approaches (e.g., in the field of education and health).
 In addition, specific attention is paid to frontier issues, without neglecting their relationship to fundamental rights of individuals and major challenges of social and institutional transformation (digital technologies, migration, European integration, globalization, etc.).

-Giuseppina Bonerba has a Ph.D. in Semiotics from the University of Bologna, supervised by Prof. Umberto Eco, then she studied at the “École des hautes études en sciences sociales” in Paris and taught Langue et Civilisation italienne at the University of Tours (France).
-She is currently Assistant Professor of Sociology in the field of cultural and communicative processes at the Department of Political Sciences of the University of Perugia where she teaches Advertising in the master programme.
+Giuseppina Bonerba obtained a PhD in Semiotics from the University of Bologna, supervised by Prof. Umberto Eco, then she studied at the “École des hautes études en sciences sociales” in Paris and taught Langue et Civilisation italienne at the University of Tours (France).
+She is currently Assistant Professor of Sociology in the field of cultural and communicative processes at the Department of Political Science of the University of Perugia where she teaches Advertising in the Master’s Program “Public, Digital and Business Communication”.
+Her areas of research/interest include: media studies; media and politics; gender studies and migration.
 Areas of research/interest: media studies; media and politics; gender studies and migration Read more

-Enrico Carloni (1971), director of the LEPA, is full professor of administrative law.
-He is coordinator of the degree course and master’s degree in Political Sciences and Administration Sciences.
-Lawyer.
-PhD in public law (Bologna).
-He’s currently PI in the framework of a European project (“Apta-Mod”) on the definition of models of administrative prevention of corruption (Hercules III Program, 2020-2022); he was Project leader in a European project for training and research (Hercules III program, 2016-2018, “Fighting corruption through administrative measures”).
-Since 2017 to 2020 he was “Expert of the Council” of the Italian National Anti-Corruption Authority.
+Enrico Carloni is the director of the LEPA Centre, and is full Professor of Administrative Law in the Department of Political Science at the University of Perugia.
+He is the coordinator of the Degree program in Political Science and International Relations and of the Master’s degree in Administrative Science.
+He is a lawyer, with a PhD in Public Law from the University of Bologna.
+He’s currently PI of a European project (“Apta-Mod”) on the definition of models of administrative prevention of corruption (Hercules III Program, 2020-2022).
+He has also been Project leader in the European project for training and research on “Fighting corruption through administrative measures” (Hercules III program, 2016-2018)).
+From 2017 to 2020 he was appointed expert to the Italian National Anti-Corruption Authority (ANAC).
+His main fields of research are: administrative transparency, integrity of public officials, anti-corruption, administrative decentralization, digital administration.
 Read more

-She completed her PhD in Economics at the Faculty of Economics at the University of Pisa, Italy, where she also served as Researcher in Business Administration.
+She is the coordinator of internships and workshops for the degree programs in Communication (1st and 2nd level degrees).
+She completed her PhD in Economics at the Faculty of Economics of the University of Pisa, Italy, where she also served as Researcher in Business Administration.
 Her research interests include business ethics, CSR and sustainability, cultural tourism, event management, and economic impact analysis.
-She authored over 50 among articles and books, including numerus papers in peer-review international journals published by primary editors like Springer and Taylor & Francis.
-She also participated to several national and international researches projects, as Prin, Interreg and Fers Programs.
+She has authored over 50 publications, including books and articles in peer-reviewed international journals published by major editors such as Springer and Taylor & Francis.
+She has also participated in several national and international research projects, including Prin, Interreg and Fers Programs.
 Read more

 Associate Professor of comparative law.
 Read more